Techno-Hwizrdry/copy_esp8266_ssl/README.md

 I don't take any responsibility for what you do with this program.

 ## Dependencies
-This script requires Python uses a python tool called [esptool](https://pypi.org/project/esptool/).
+This script requires a Python tool called [esptool](https://pypi.org/project/esptool/).
 To install esptool, run the following command:

 `pip install -r requirements.txt`